awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 ## Querying data on the inventory detailed view page<a name="systems-manager-inventory-query-detail-view"></a>

-Use the following procedure to view inventory data from multiple AWS Regions and accounts on the Systems Manager Inventory **Detailed View** page\.
+Use the following procedure to view inventory data from multiple AWS Regions and Amazon Web Services accounts on the Systems Manager Inventory **Detailed View** page\.

 **Important**
 The Inventory **Detailed View** page is only available in AWS Regions that offer Amazon Athena\.
 If the following tabs are not displayed on the Systems Manager Inventory page, it means Athena is not available in the Region and you can't use the **Detailed View** to query data\.